professor99/WP-User-Frontend/README_2RRR_4_1.txt

 It focuses on Add Post and Edit Post functionality.
 There are some bug fixes included as well.

-This update sets WP User Frontend default edit/add/delete post permissions to WordPress defaults.
-Old installations retain previous settings.
+This update adds a "Post Format" field to the edit/add post forms.

-The main differences from 1.1-fork-2RRR-3.0 follow:
+The main differences from 1.1-fork-2RRR-4.0 follow:

-* Added "Users can post?" option.
-* Added "default" parameter for "Users can edit post?" option.
-* Added "default" parameter for "Users can delete post?" option.
-* Added "default" parameter for "Post Status" option.
-* Added version to support option page.
-* Added Downgrade menu
-* Better language support for info div
-* Enhanced security
-* Added $post_type parameter to wpuf_can_post filter.
-* Added $post_id parameter to wpuf_can_edit filter.
-* Added wpuf_can_delete filter
+* Adds a "Post Format" field to the edit/add post forms.

 Other changes below in changelog.